See-through clothing: 1960s

 See-through and transparent clothing became very fashionable in the latter part of the 1960s.
+In 1964 the actress Carroll Baker, borrowing (with permission) an idea from her friend Dietrich, asked the couturier Pierre Balmain for a see-through gown of net and chiffon covered with jewels; she wore it, with nothing underneath, to the Hollywood premiere of The Carpetbaggers.
+By Baker's account, the skin-toned net made her look bare under the lights, and pictures of the dress appeared in newspapers worldwide.
+Balmain predicted at the time that "the new look will be transparent".

 In 1967, Missoni presented a show at the Palazzo Pitti in Florence, where Rosita Missoni noticed the models' bras showed through their knit dresses and requested they remove them.
 However, under the catwalk lights, the garments became unexpectedly transparent, revealing nude breasts beneath.
 The see-through look was subsequently presented by Yves Saint Laurent the following year, and in London, Ossie Clark presented sheer chiffon dresses intended to be worn without underwear.
+Other designers of the period also worked with see-through materials: André Courrèges used clear plastic and netting in his Space Age designs; Saint Laurent's 1967 collection included a sheer black chiffon gown with ostrich feathers around the hips; Oscar de la Renta put sheer organza and chiffon blouses in his Spring/Summer 1969 collection; and Zandra Rhodes made loose, sheer chiffon maxi dresses.
 The trend led to jewellery designers such as Daniel Stoenescu at Cadoro creating "body jewellery" to be worn with sheer blouses and low-cut dresses.
 Stoenescu designed metal filigree "breastplates" inspired by a statue of Venus found at Pompeii, which functioned like a brassiere and were designed to be visible through the transparent shirts while preserving the wearer's modesty.

 1970s

+In 1971 Norman Hartnell, best known as dressmaker to Queen Elizabeth II, showed a black crêpe evening gown, named "Sideshow", that was open along one side from ankle to waist, with lacing across the gap.
+According to Chrisman-Campbell, however, mainstream fashion turned away from sheer styles in the 1970s: hemlines came down, evening wear stayed close-fitting but covered, and openly see-through dresses were again mostly worn by entertainers.
+Bob Mackie, a costume designer who took Old Hollywood stars as his models and counted Dietrich among his clients, made a series of sheer, beaded outfits for Cher.
+She wore one of them (a beaded gown trimmed with white feathers, first worn to the 1974 Met Gala) on a cover of Time later that year, photographed by Richard Avedon.
+Mackie later said that the issue quickly sold out, that some cities banned its sale, and that in Tampa the image was judged pornographic.

 Punk rock artist Patti Smith wears a see-through slip inside-out on the cover of her 1978 album Easter.